ethereum/web3.py/docs/contributing.rst

 Releasing
 ~~~~~~~~~

-Final test before each release
+Final Test Before Each Release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before releasing a new version, build and test the package that will be released.